-Business Contributions Corporations however, are strictly prohibited from coordinating with any candidate or political committee that support or opposes a candidate.
-For example, Charlie Brown and Lucy's Services, Inc. is prohibited from working on an election activity together.
-(For further guidance on coordination see pg.
-21) Any check deposited by a campaign treasurer that is drawn on a business account and that is verified not to be a corporate account nonetheless must be recorded (and reported as necessary) in the name of the individual(s) actually making the contribution-not in the name of the business.
-Unless it is from an incidental committee; see page 28 of this manual.
-The treasurer of the candidate or the political committee receiving the contribution must verify exactly who is making the contribution.
+As noted previously corporate entities are strictly prohibited from coordinating with any candidate.
+For example, candidate Charlie Brown and Lucy's Services, Inc. would be prohibited from working on an election activity together.

+Any check deposited by a campaign treasurer that is drawn on a business account and that is verified not to be a corporate account must be reported in the name of the individual(s) actually making the contribution-not in the name of the business (Unless it is from an incidental committee; discussed later in this manual).
+Usually, that will be the name of the individual signing the check, however, since a bookkeeper (who is not the contributor) may be authorized to sign checks, the treasurer of the candidate or the political committee receiving the contribution must verify exactly who is making the contribution.

 The best practice for a candidate, a committee that supports or opposes candidates, or a political party is to accept only personal checks.

-Anonymous Anonymous contributions are illegal in Montana, 13-37-217, MCA. contributions Detailed information on contributors of less than the threshold reportable amount of \$35 need not be disclosed on reporting forms; however, campaign records must maintain the contributions and the contributor.
+Anonymous contributions are illegal in Montana, 13-37-217, MCA.

+Detailed information, including name and address, for contributors of less than the threshold reportable amount of \$50 need not be disclosed on reporting forms; however, campaign records must maintain the contributions and the contributor.
 Contributions must be refused when the source is not known or when the person offering money wishes not to be known.
 Pass the hat types of fundraisers tend to often be misunderstood.
 All contributions are required to have a source.